alexk99/the_router/ubuntu_install_dpdk18_wo_NPF.md

  		ROUTER: router configuration file '/etc/router.conf' successfully loaded

-  Use the 'rcli' utility from the archive to configure and control TheRouter
+  Use the 'rcli' alias which will execute an rcli utility from the archive to configure and control TheRouter

-		# $rvrf rcli sh uptime
+		# rcli sh uptime
 		Uptime: 0 day(s), 1 hour(s), 38 minute(s), 14 sec(s)